Forestville man jailed in fatal shooting of his brother

 A third deputy in the area was able to locate the suspect’s vehicle at the MD Gas and Food station in Guerneville.

-Gallon was taken into custody without incident, according to the sheriff’s department.
+Gallon was taken into custody without incident, authorities said.

 The rifle believed to be used in the shooting was found in the van, Crum said.
-He declined to identify the type of rifle.
-He said there were no other suspects in the shooting.
+He said there were no other suspects.